gsegol/disaster-project/README.md

 The project is run in three steps:
 1. Data preparation
+  * cd to the data folder
-Run: 'python data/process_data.py data/disaster_messages.csv data/disaster_categories.csv data/database_filename.db`
+  * Run: 'python process_data.py disaster_messages.csv disaster_categories.csv data/database_filename.db`
-disasterdb.db is the output file storing the cleaned data; the name is specified in the command line.
+database_filename.db is the output file storing the cleaned data; the name is specified in the command line.
 2. Data classification
+  * cd to the models folder
-Run: `python train_classifier.py ../data/database_filename.db ../models/model_filename.pkl`
+  * Run: `python train_classifier.py ../data/database_filename.db ../models/model_filename.pkl`
-classifier.pkl is the pickle file storing the trained model; the name is specified in the command line.
+model_filename.pkl is the pickle file storing the trained model; the name is specified in the command line.
 3. Results
+  * cd to the app folder
-Run: 'python run.py database_filename.db model_filename.pkl' to create the web app.
+  * Run: 'python run.py database_filename.db model_filename.pkl' to create the web app.

 ## Results<a name="results"></a>

 Based on the text analysis, the messages can be separated into 36 categories corresponding to the keywords used.
 These 36 categories can be grouped into six themes, namely:

   * Basic needs (such as food and shelter)
-  * Medical)
+  * Medical
-  * Weather (earthquake, flood, etc.))
+  * Weather (earthquake, flood, etc.)
-  * Infrastructure )
+  * Infrastructure (buildings, utilities, etc.)
-  * People (missing persons, etc.))
+  * People (missing persons, security, etc.)
-  * Other/unspecified)
+  * Other/unspecified

 Interestingly, more than half of the messages are in the Other/unspecified category, which shows where more work is needed.
 The original messages where in French or local dialect, which introduced another element of uncertainty.